jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

 ### 63 Alternative requirement: consultation on amendment to long-term plan
 (1) This section applies if a territorial authority is required to amend its long-term plan for the purpose of— (a) a proposal to give effect to an anticipated or proposed model for delivering water services under a water services delivery plan (see section 13(1)﻿(k)); or
-  (b) a proposal to establish, join, or amend a WSCCO or a joint local government arrangement under section 137 of the LGA2002.
+  (b) a proposal to establish, join, or amend a WSCCO or a joint water service provider arrangement under section 26 of the Local Government (Water Services) Act 2025.
 (2) The territorial authority is not required to consult on the proposal if the authority— (a) has already consulted its community in relation to the proposal; and (b) is satisfied that its community has a good understanding of the implications of the proposal; and